mlswg/mls-extensions/draft-ietf-mls-extensions.md

 Application:
 : The system that instantiates, manages, and uses an MLS group.
 Each MLS group is used by exactly one application, but an application may maintain multiple groups.
-An application is not limited to just the application-layer.
+An application for the purposes of this document may refer to non-application layer systems.

 Application component:
 : A subsystem of an application that has access to an MLS group.